 These themes are derived from my work with Andy Hopper on the Computing for the Future of the Planet project in which we sought to identify Computer Science research questions in the context of global issues such as climate change, over-population, famine and desertification.
 A high level summary of the research themes is given in our brochure: [a4 version], [folding version].

 I organise the DTG weekly seminar series.
 Upcoming talks are advertised on the DTG list at talks.cam.

-Lecturing: Currently I teach Programming in Java for Part 1A of the CS Tripos; and Further Java and Prolog for Part 1B of the CS Tripos
+Lecturing: Currently I teach Object Oriented Programming for Part 1A of the CS Tripos; and Further Java and Prolog for Part 1B of the CS Tripos; and Machine Learning for Programming on the MPhil

 Previous lecturing: I taught Programming for Mobiles for the MPhil in Advanced Computer Science from 2010-2013.